Original Adopted Date: 2-14-83 Last Revised Date: 7-21-03 Last Reviewed Date: 8-22-22

 The superintendent will have sole discretion to allow or disallow licensed employees to attend or participate in the requested event.
 When making this determination, the superintendent will consider the value of the program for the licensed employee and the school district, the effect of the licensed employee's absence on the education program and school district operations and the school district's financial situation as well as other factors deemed relevant in the judgment of the superintendent.
 Requests that involve unusual expenses or overnight travel must also be approved by the Superintendent.

-The requirements stated in the Master Contract between employees in that certified collective bargaining unit and the board regarding professional development of such employees will be followed.
+The requirements stated in the Master Agreement/Staff Handbook between employees in that certified collective bargaining unit and the board regarding professional development of such employees will be followed.

 Legal Reference: Iowa Code § 279.8; Ch.294 (2013).